SuperNova76/TopCPToolKit/docs/settings/trigger.md

 `noL1`
 :   toggle off the L1 trigger decision.
 This flag is required e.g. for running the algorithm on TLA stream data.
 The default is `False`.

+`postfix`
+:   a unique identifier for the trigger matching decorations.
+Only useful when defining multiple setups.
+The default is `''` (empty string).

+!!! note
+    The `postfix` option allows you to generate multiple types of global trigger matching flag, which you can then call as `GLOBALTRIGMATCH <postfix>` in the [`EventSelection:`](../settings/eventselection.md) config block.

 !!! success "Registers the following variables:"
     - `trigPassed`: whether a specific trigger is passed (no systematics)
     - `globalTriggerMatch`: whether the event passes trigger matching requirements